Azure OpenAI

 Azure OpenAI is a great alternative to accessing the best models including GPT-4 and more in your private environments.
 Portkey provides complete support for Azure OpenAI.

-With Portkey, you can take advantage of features like fast AI gateway access, observability, prompt management, and more, all while ensuring the secure management of your LLM API keys through a system.
+With Portkey, you can take advantage of features like fast AI gateway access, observability, prompt management, and more, all while ensuring the secure management of your LLM API keys through a virtual key system.

 Portkey provides a consistent API to interact with models from various providers.
 To integrate Azure OpenAI with Portkey: